The Fabulous Furry Freak Brothers: Publication history

 The Freak Brothers first appeared in The Rag, an underground newspaper published in Austin, Texas, beginning in May 1968.
 Their debut was in an advertising flyer for a winter 1968 film short called The Texas Hippies March on the Capitol.
 Freak Brothers strips soon became popular and, thanks to the Underground Press Syndicate, were regularly reprinted in underground papers around the United States and in other parts of the world.

 The Freak Brothers' first comic book appearance was in Feds 'n' Heads, self-published by Shelton in the spring of 1968 (and later re-issued in multiple printings by Berkeley's the Print Mint).
 They also appeared in the first two issues of Jay Lynch's Bijou Funnies.
 In 1969 Shelton and three friends from Texas founded Rip Off Press in San Francisco, which took over publication of all subsequent Freak Brothers comics.
 The first compilation of their adventures, The Collected Adventures of the Fabulous Furry Freak Brothers, had its first printing in 1971 and has been continually in print ever since.

 A weekly Freak Brothers comic strip was syndicated by Rip Off Press to underground and student publications in the 1970s, along with the related strip Fat Freddy's Cat.
 In addition to those strips, new adventures appeared in magazines such as Playboy, High Times, and Rip Off Comix; these too were collected in comic book form.
 Shelton continued to write and draw the series until 1992, in collaboration with Dave Sheridan (1974 – 1982) and Paul Mavrides (1978 – 1992).
+In 1971 the Register and Tribune Syndicate offered to distribute the comic strip nationally if Shelton were to make substantial changes to make it more marketable to general audiences.
+Shelton refused without inquiring into the changes, one of which was to "substantially revise" the references to drugs and drug culture.

 The majority of the comic books consist of one or more multi-page stories together with a number of one-page strips; many of the latter have a one-row skit featuring Fat Freddy's Cat at the bottom of the page.
 Issues #8-10 contained only the long-form story "The Idiots Abroad", which The Comics Journal listed as #44 of the "100 Greatest Comics of the Century."
 The UK newspaper The Guardian said of a 2003 reprint of the story that, "The graphic quality is, even in slightly muddy reproduction, astonishing.
 Depictions of various European cities recall Hergé in their accuracy and detail ...
 As for the subject matter, considering the dates of composition, it has hardly dated."